underscoreio/essential-scala/src/pages/fp/modelling-with-types.md

 ## Making Null Optional

 If you remember, we implemented `Maybe` as a way of eliminating `nulls`.
-Looking at our code in a fresh light, we can see that it is a *sum type* with two cases -- `Full` and `Empty`:
+Looking at our code in a fresh light, we can see that it is a *sum type* with two cases---`Full` and `Empty`:

 ~~~ scala
 sealed trait Maybe[A]